pponec/DirectoryBookmarks/README.md

 * directory-bookmarks.kts w [bookmark] [directory]

-Breaf usage:

-* directory-bookmarks.kts h

 Generate bash code for an integration with Linux Bash:

 * directory-bookmarks.kts i

-For integration with Linux, it is advisable to add the code generated (by the the last command) to the end of the `.bashrc` file.
-After reloading the .bashrc file, the following shortcuts can be used:
+For integration with Linux, it is advisable to add some functions (from the the last command) to the end of the `.bashrc` file.
+After reloading the `.bashrc` file, the following shortcuts can be used:

-* sdf [bookmark] # Save the current directory to bookmark
+* sdf [bookmark] # Save the current directory to the required bookmark
 * cdf [bookmark] # Change a current directory by a bookmark
 * ldf # list all saved bookmarks